PeFerreira98/ARQSOFT_2019/README.md

 CT, A | UC11 - Logout | Want to logout.
 A | UC12 – See User Activity Log. | The administrator can query the system to consult logs about the activity on the application.
 A, CT, SU | UC13 - Change App Language. | The users want to use the application on several languages.
+CT | UC14 - Add Meal to Inventory | The cooking team/staff can create a meal.
+CT | UC15 - Remove Meal to Inventory | The cooking team/staff can remove a meal from iventory.

 *`Actors`* – ServiceUsers, Cooking Team, Canteen Admin.